NicholiNoah/BraveMetaverse/content/blog/SmartFilms.md

 Meticulous planning turns into information overload.
 Three minutes of dialogue feels like a whole hour.
 The story is dragging.
 You begin to yawn.
-Your heart rate has dropped from an excited 92bpm to a restful 68.
+Your heart rate has dropped from an excited 82bpm to a restful 68.
 There’s just too much talking.
 Unconsciously, you reach for your cell phone to scroll the latest social media news.
 The film has lost your attention.
 </div>

 Virtual reality opens the world to a form of communication most people can’t yet comprehend.
 For generations, we’ve been writing and dreaming about a future when technology brings humans together in ways our natural bodies and minds could never achieve or even process.
 No doubt many of us realize VR looks a lot like science fiction and the world of tomorrow, but few can see this future already exists.
-We’ve been carrying it in our pockets for years, using only a small percentage of its potential as an app on an otherwise very powerful computer extension of our brain.
-Today young people are putting that very same technology on their face to view and interact with each other in metaworlds only visible through electronics.
+We’ve been carrying it in our pockets for years, using only a small percentage of its potential as an app on an otherwise very powerful computer extension of our identities.
+Today young people are strapping that very same technology on their face to view and interact with each other in metaworlds only visible through electronics.
 We are in the early stages of the future.
 It has been sneaking up on us for a while, and is growing at a exciting rate.

 But what does that look like?